chainpoint/bitcoin-header-node/README.md

 #### `getblockheader`

-NOTE: The api is the same as for normal bcoin/bitcoin nodes.
+NOTE: The api is the same as for normal bcoin/bitcoin nodes and takes the block hash as input.
 However, when using against a header node, this will only work on recent blocks.
 Since the bhn indexer only indexes by height and all other chain data is saved in memory, older blocks will not be found.
 Use `getheaderbyheight` method above instead when possible

 ## Testing

-There are tests for the header indexer and the header node.
+Tests are available and can be run with the following command:

 ```bash
 $ yarn test